ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak12009/overview.md

 * [40-Pin Male Connector 3D File](https://downloads.rakwireless.com/3D_File/Accessory/WisConnector/M40S1003K6M.stp)
 * [WisBlock IO Tutorial](https://learn.rakwireless.com/hc/en-us/articles/26743881131927-How-To-Make-Your-Own-WisBlock-IO-Board)

 **Examples**

 * [Sample Code: OLED Display RAK12009 Alcohol Detection](https://github.com/RAKWireless/WisBlock/tree/master/examples/common/IO/RAK12009_MQ3_AlcoholDetection/)

 ## Product Description

 The RAK12009 is an Alcohol Gas Sensor module, part of the RAKWireless WisBlock Sensor Series.
 The sensor used in this module is the MQ-3B from Zhengzhou Winsen Electronics.
-This sensor is capable of detecting alcohol gas in the air with an alcohol concentration detection range of 25 to 500 ppm.
+This sensor is capable of detecting alcohol gas in the air with an alcohol concentration detection range of 25 to 500&nbsp;ppm.

 ## Product Features